 Any civilly divorced person, whether Catholic or not, may initiate this process.
 One contacts a local Catholic parish to set up an appointment with a Case Sponsor.
 A Case Sponsor is a priest, deacon or lay person designated by the parish who will serve as an informational source, guide and emotional support for you throughout this process.
-The Case Sponsor will determine what type of petition you will have to complete.
-(There is no fee associated with obtaining a petition form or for the services of a Case Sponsor.)
-No petition can be submitted to the Metropolitan Tribunal without the assistance of a Case Sponsor.
+The Case Sponsor will help you identify what type of petition you will have to complete.
+(There is no fee associated with obtaining a petition form or for the services of a Case Sponsor.).